grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 This transformation is available in Grafana 7.5.10+ and Grafana 8.0.6+.
 {{% /admonition %}}

 Prepare time series transformation is useful when a data source returns time series data in a format that isn't supported by the panel you want to use.
-For more information about data frame formats, refer to [Data frames][].
+For more information about data frame formats, refer to [Data frames][https://grafana.com/developers/plugin-tools/introduction/data-frames].

 This transformation helps you resolve this issue by converting the time series data from either the wide format to the long format or the other way around.